I need emergency rent or utility assistance; can you help?

 Do you have furniture?

-No, we do provide furniture.
+No, we don’t provide furniture.
 However, one of our case managers would be happy to give you a list or referral to another agency that might be of assistance.
 Central Union Mission and A Wider Circle are two examples of local groups that may be able to provide you with furniture.

 I need a job.
 How can you help?

 We are not a job training or job placement agency.
 However, through our case management program we work with individuals to support them as they try to reach their goal.
 For some, employment is one of these goals.

 Our case managers can also provide you with a listing of job training and placement agencies in DC.